OliverMount/SourceImaging/README.md

 ### II.
 MNE  head model construction (Subsequent Steps)

-11. **Setting up source space (creating the dipole sources locations on the midgray surface):**
-- This step specifies how many dipole sources needed.
+11. **Setting up source space (creating the dipole sources locations on the midgray surface):** This step specifies how many dipole sources needed.
 It results in the location of the sources in the midgray surface.
-12. **Setting up head-model parameters**
-- Create a model using BEM surfaces and dipole information, specifying scalp, skull, and brain conductivities (0.33, 0.025, and 0.33, respectively).
+12. **Setting up head-model parameters:** Create a model using BEM surfaces and dipole information, specifying scalp, skull, and brain conductivities (0.33, 0.025, and 0.33, respectively).
-13. **Making high-resolution scalp surface:**
-- This step creates high resolution scalp (with no holes; if there is a hole we need to fill it up; fortunately for the freesurfer version 7.3.2 we use now (2023), we have not encountered this problem).
+13. **Making high-resolution scalp surface:** This step creates high resolution scalp (with no holes; if there is a hole we need to fill it up; fortunately for the freesurfer version 7.3.2 we use now (2023), we have not encountered this problem).
-14. **Final head-model**
--The final head model is available as a .fif file, which can be imported into MATLAB for inverse processing.
+14. **Final head-model:** The final head model is available as a .fif file, which can be imported into MATLAB for inverse processing.
 For example, the head model for ibs0001 is found in the bem folder of the SUBJECTS_DIR with the name ibs0001_fs-head.fif.

 ### III.
 MNE and MATLAB-based inverse matrix

-15. **Marking the MRI fiducials (manually)**
-- Create a VAnatomy.dat file within the NIfTI folder.
+15. **Marking the MRI fiducials (manually):** Create a VAnatomy.dat file within the NIfTI folder.
 Using the MATLAB script vAnatomyFiducials.m (Sperotoolbox), mark the left, right preauricular, and nasion points, and save them as a text file (e.g., ibs0001_fiducials.txt) inside the bem folder.

-16. **Inverse matrix**
-Before determining the inverse matrix, ensure the following:
+16. **Inverse matrix:** Before determining the inverse matrix, ensure the following:

 a.
 Move the EEG epoched files to a directory named 4D.
 The directory structure of 4D should resemble the following:
 ```